 Bartlett D. Cleland

-Bartlett Cleland is the Managing Director of Madery Bridge Associates, public strategy firm specializing in public policy, thought leadership, advocacy, messaging, advertising, coalition building, strategic planning, and tactical advice for corporations, trade associations, and non-profit organizations.
-Madery Bridge is adept at navigating the world of policy, law, economics and politics, in the states, locally and nationally.
-The firm has broad policy experience, but also deep knowledge of communications policy, technology, intellectual property, health IT and tax, amongst others.
+Bartlett Cleland is the Managing Director of Madery Bridge Associates, a public strategy firm specializing in public policy, thought leadership, advocacy, messaging, advertising, coalition building, strategic planning, and tactical advice for corporations, trade associations, and non-profit organizations.
+Madery Bridge is adept at navigating the world of policy, law, economics, and politics in the states, locally, and nationally.
+The firm has broad policy experience, but also deep knowledge of communications policy, technology, intellectual property, health IT, and tax, amongst others.